Mohitupadhyay-ds/Superstore_Sales_Dashboard/README.md

 # Superstore_Sales_Dashboard📊
 ---
 Analysed U.S. Superstore Sales Data by first preprocessing data into MS Excel and then visualizing it into PowerBI.
-Finally did a 15 day forecast for the comming year i.e. 2021.
+Finally did a 15 day forecasts for the comming year i.e. 2021.

 ---
 **Tools Used** -